quicklooked/quicklooked.github.io/_posts/users/@the_economist/2021-04-13-the-7-email-you-should-send-every-week-to-get-ahead-in-your-career.md

 ---
 layout: usersArticle
-title:  "‘Biofeedback’ Could Ease Headaches, Anxiety — and Maybe a Lot Else"
+title:  "The 7 Emails You Should Send Every Week to Get Ahead in Your Career"
-author: jane
+author: @the_economist
 categories: [ Tutorial ]
-image: assets/images/11.jpg
+image:
-tags: [news]
+tags: [Email Careers Advice Work Communication]
 ---

-Ask This Question for Feedback That’s Actually Meaningful